+ACTION DETAILS

+Add Indicator

-ACTION DETAILS Add Indicator You can add additional indicators by clicking on the Add Indicator button.
-Edit Indicator Type and Value You can edit the Indicator Type by clicking on the Pencil icon next to the indicator name.
+You can add additional indicators by clicking on the Add Indicator button.

+Edit Indicator Type and Value

+You can edit the Indicator Type by clicking on the Pencil icon next to the indicator name.
 The Edit Indicator screen will load.
 You can edit the extracted indicator's value and type from this box.

+Set/Update Status

-Set/Update Status You can update the status of one or more extracted indicators.
+You can update the status of one or more extracted indicators.
 Select the checkbox next to the indicator(s) to update and then click on the Add Info option.
 Click on the Set Status tab and select your new status.

+Add Attribute

-Add Attribute You can add an attribute to one or more extracted indicators.
+You can add an attribute to one or more extracted indicators.
 Select the checkbox next to the indicator(s) to update and then click on the Add Info option.
 The Add Attributes tab will be selected by default.
+Select an Attribute Name, Value, and Source to apply to the selected indicator(s).

+Create Relationship

-Select an Attribute Name , Value , and Source to apply to the selected indicator(s).
-Set Relationship You can link one or more extracted indicators to another system object.
+You can link one or more extracted indicators to another system object.
 Select the checkbox next to the indicator(s) to update and then click on the Add Info option.
 Click on the Set Relationship tab and set the relationship.
+When you add a relationship, it is displayed in the indicator list and you can click it to view its details in a preview panel.

+If the object you want to link is not found, you can you can click the Create link to add the new object.
+If you limited your search to a specific object type, you are linked to the corresponding form.
+For example, if you limited your search to Adversaries, the Create link opens the Add An Adversary form.
+If you leave the Limit search to field set to All Objects, you can select the object type you want to create from a drop-down list.
+In the Add form, the indicators you selected in the second step of the import process are listed in the Create Relationship section.

+Add Comment

-Add Comment You can add a comment to one or more extracted indicators.
+You can add a comment to one or more extracted indicators.
 Select the checkbox next to the indicator(s) to update and then click on the Add Info option.
 Click on the Set Comment tab and enter your comment.

+Delete

+Extracted

+Indicator

-Delete Extracted Indicator You can delete one or more extracted indicators.
+You can delete one or more extracted indicators.
 Select the checkbox next to the indicator(s) to delete and then click on the Remove icon.

-13. Click on Finish Export.
+14. Click Finish Export.